pranjal-barnwal/npx-pranjal-kumar/README.md

 # npx-pranjal-kumar
-CLI based portfolio with package published on npmjs.com
+CLI based profile with package published on npmjs.com